29next/developer-docs/docs/api/campaigns.md

 const result = await response.json();
 console.log(result); // Show result in console
 ```
-Adding an upsell to an order can be done using the `orderUpsellCreate` API endpoint.
+If the order `supports_post_purchase_upsells`, you can add an upsell to an order can be done using the `orderUpsellCreate` API endpoint.

 ```javascript title="Add Upsell to Order"
 // Create upsell on existing order